301 – Corrective Actions and Disciplinary Procedures

 B. Employees will not be subject to disciplinary action except for just cause.

-3. Every employee receiving disciplinary action that results in termination of employment shall receive notice of the cessation of benefits, be referred to the Harris County personnel regulations, and contact the Harris County Office of Human Resources and Risk Management to determine the status of fringe or retirement benefits.
+3. Every employee receiving disciplinary action that results in termination of employment will receive notice of the cessation of benefits, be referred to the Harris County personnel regulations, and contact the Harris County Office of Human Resources and Risk Management to determine the status of fringe or retirement benefits.

-C. At the completion of the disciplinary action process, whether completed at the bureau level or by the ADC, a copy of all reports and investigations shall become a part of the employee’s personnel file.
+C. At the completion of the disciplinary action process, whether completed at the bureau level or by the ADC, a copy of all reports and investigations will become a part of the employee’s personnel file.

-D. The employee being disciplined is entitled to representation at any meeting between the employee and supervisors, but only after a determination has been made to impose disciplinary action.
+D. The employee being disciplined is entitled to representation at any meeting between the employee and supervisors, but only after a suggestion has been made to impose disciplinary action.
 This policy does not interfere with the employee’s right to legal counsel.

 E. Lateral and upward movement within the HCSO may be affected by disciplinary histories.